TheGhouls/oct/doc/browser.rst

     br = Browser()

-Browser object take two optional parameters :
+The `Browser` object takes two optional parameters :

-    * `sessions` if you want to use custom session manager, by default set to `requests.Session()`
+    * `sessions` if you want to use custom session manager, default value : `requests.Session()`
-    * `base_url` for setting up you links when parsing, default to empty string
+    * `base_url` for setting up your links when parsing, default to empty string

-So wright now, what to do ?
-Well with simple usages, let's access some urls :
+Now you can use the browser to access urls :

 .. code-block:: python